-About USAID ASSIST
+About the USAID ASSIST Project

 Learning is a fundamental part of improvement.
 In addition to supporting the implementation of improvement strategies, the project seeks to generate new knowledge to increase the effectiveness and efficiency of applications of improvement science in low- and middle-income countries.
-The project’s research activities are answering specific questions related to the scale-up and sustainability of results, helping to build the body of evidence of what works and what does not in terms of improvement methods.
+The project’s research activities are answering specific questions related to the scale-up and sustainability of results; helping to build the body of evidence of what works and what does not in terms of improvement methods.
 The project is also testing and evaluating ways to improve the rigor of data and the cost-effectiveness of interventions.

-Knowledge management activities are built into each USAID ASSIST country program to effectively and efficiently capture and disseminate learning about what improves outcomes.
-As a global project, USAID ASSIST’s learning agenda also seeks to contribute to U.S. Government global initiatives and inform the larger field of health care improvement.
+Knowledge management activities are built into each ASSIST country program to effectively and efficiently capture and disseminate learning about what improves outcomes.
+As a global project, ASSIST’s learning agenda also seeks to contribute to U.S. Government global initiatives and inform the larger field of health care improvement.